-14. GOVERNANCE DEVELOPMENT
+14 GOVERNANCE DEVELOPMENT

 - 14.1 The Board shall seek to ensure that all Governors are appointed on merit, in accordance with an open selection procedure carried out by the Board's Governance and Search Committee, and are drawn widely from the community which the College serves so as to be representative of that community.
-The Board should have regard to the provisions relating to the membership of the Board in the College's Instrument of Government, the need to combat discrimination and to promote equality, and the need to make available a range of necessary skills and experience to ensure that the Board carries out its functions under the College's Articles of Government. - 14.2 Governors must obtain a thorough grounding in their duties and responsibilities by participating in the College's governance induction and training programmes, including regular refresher workshops.

-performance by the Board of its duties and responsibilities, including a review of their own performance part of a continuing and critical process of self-evaluation.
+The Board should have regard to the provisions relating to the membership of the Board in the College's Instrument of Government, the need to combat discrimination and to promote equality, and the need to make available a range of necessary skills and experience to ensure that the Board carries out its functions under the College's Articles of Government. - 14.2 Governors must obtain a thorough grounding in their duties and responsibilities by participating in the College's governance induction and training programmes, including regular refresher workshops. - 14.3 In order to promote more effective governance, Governors are required to commission an external review of governance every three years and to carry out an annual review of the performance by the Board of its duties and responsibilities, including a review of their own performance as part of a continuing and critical process of self-evaluation.